 How much does professional home security cost?

-The price of these systems varies widely, from a minimum of $30 to $50 per month for a basic system with a couple of door sensors and a motion sensor.
+The price of the best home security systems varies widely, from a minimum of $30 to $50 per month for a basic system with a couple of door sensors and a motion sensor.
 However, additional sensors and things such as cameras will increase the price, often significantly.
 Part of the reason for that range is that some companies allow you to spread the cost of the hardware over the term of the contract, so you have little or no up-front cost, but a higher per-month cost.

 As most of these systems also require you to sign up for a long-term monitoring contract, the monthly plan isn't a bad option for spreading the cost.
 However, make sure that you understand what happens if you move or decide you don’t want the system: In that case, some companies will charge a cancellation fee or demand that you pay for the balance of the contract.

-To come up with our picks for the top security systems, we looked at the latest systems companies offered.
+To come up with our picks for the best home security systems, we looked at the latest systems companies offered.
 We also considered professional reviews from a number of sources, such as CNET, PC Magazine, Reviewed and others, plus the customer reviews and best-seller lists of such sites as Home Depot, Lowe's and others.
 From there, we narrowed down the list based on the best selection of features, price and reviews, and contacted each to get a quote for installation and services.